Learn how to read your income statement, balance sheet, and cash flow report, and what they tell you about your business’s financial health.

 Key sections

-• Current assets (cash, accounts receivable, inventory) – these are resources the business owns that can be converted into cash or used up within one year.
+- Current assets (cash, accounts receivable, inventory): these are resources the business owns that can be converted into cash or used up in the next 12 months.

 What it tells you